 A: I saw a post on Facebook by IEA’s President Greg Cronin about the 2021 IICE meeting and thought it would be a great venue to present my environmental research.

-Q: What are your objectives as vice president?
+Q: What are your objectives as President?

 A: I will work with IEA leadership and KAO chapters to identify key issues we feel are important to highlight at the upcoming IICE.
 Regarding sustainability and stewardship, we can help by making science accessible to a greater audience, generating awareness about key environmental issues, and educating people on the value of our planet and its resources.
 What is most important though, and this is where an interdisciplinary approach is crucial, is getting people to cultivate a greater appreciation of our planet so much so that they will be willing to protect it.